danger

 Community Event

-Come celebrate the opening of the Washington Park Reservoir site!
-The Portland Water Bureau, part of the City's Public Works Service Area, is hosting a grand opening to showcase the brand-new park space.
+Come celebrate our progress on the Washington Park Reservoir project!
+The Portland Water Bureau, part of the City’s Public Works Service Area, is hosting an event to give the public a sneak peek of the site.
 Join us for a day of festivities, tours, and a community outreach fair!

 10:00 am 4:00 pm

-This summer, the iconic Washington Park Reservoir site will be reopened to the public for the first time in decades.
-The new park space includes two reflecting pools, a wildlife habitat area, public walking paths, and restored historic features.
+The new underground Washington Park Reservoir provides a safe supply of drinking water for the entire west side of Portland.
+The nearly complete park space includes two reflecting pools, a wildlife habitat area, public walking paths, and restored historic features.

-The Portland Water Bureau, part of the Public Works Service area, is hosting an event to celebrate the opening of this brand-new blue space.
+The Portland Water Bureau, part of the Public Works Service Area, is hosting an event to celebrate Portland’s investment in a resilient water system.
+For one day only, get a sneak peek of the future park space!
 Join us for a day of festivities featuring:

 • Tours of the reservoir site